Transparency issues

 As you can see, the only version of the game where it renders correctly is the Dreamcast version.
 The front shield texture is supposed to be semi-transparent so that you can see the light behind it.
 The texture is still transparent on the Gamecube, but the light part is invisible and you see other parts of Gamma’s body through it.
 In the PC version the front texture is simply opaque.
 The same problem affects other robot characters, which also have body parts like that.

 Some time ago we found out what was causing this.
 Gamma’s chest uses a mesh type that is not supported in SADX.
-However, that mesh type is exactly the same as another mesh type (trimesh), which is supported in SADX, so making it work would’ve been extremely trivial, and even if they didn’t want to support it they could just change a few bytes in Gamma’s model to make his chest use the trimesh type.
-In the PC version and later ports transparency is disabled entirely by using a constant material with no transparency on the whole model.
+However, that mesh is set up exactly the same as another mesh type (trimesh), which is supported in SADX, so making it work would’ve been extremely trivial, and even if they didn’t want to support it they could just change a few bytes in Gamma’s model to make his chest use the trimesh type.
+In the PC version and later ports transparency for characters is disabled entirely by using a constant material with no transparency on the whole model.
 This also would’ve been trivial to fix, although it may have been intentional.

 Also Gamma’s eyes, parts of his feet and head base are supposed to be lit up at all times.
 The “ignore lighting” material flags for those body parts were removed in SADX for some reason, so Gamma’s eyes are no longer lit up.
 Same with Big’s eyes that no longer glow in the dark.